MG-cpu90/assignment5/README.md

 ```

 ## Usage
-* In order to run the application, open the "index.html" file inside the Develop folder in the browser window.
+* In order to run the application, first clone the GitHub repository onto your local device.
+* Then, open the "index.html" file inside the Develop folder in the browser window.

 ## Successses:
 * I was able to generate the html through JavaScript